Search

 SP92-10

 75 days.
 Capsicum annuum.
 Open Pollinated.
 Carolina Wonder Pepper.
 The plant produces good yields of premium quality 3 ½" long by 3" wide sweet bell peppers.
-Peppers turn from green to bright red when mature.
-This is the best nematode resistant variety on the market.
-Gardeners in the South have found it difficult to grow sweet bell peppers because of nematode problems.
-This variety is also less prone to develop fungus in the seed cavity.
+It is a popular sweet bell pepper variety prized for its strong resistance to root-knot nematodes, making it a top choice for gardeners in the southern U.S. or areas with sandy soils where nematodes are common.
+This is the best nematode-resistant variety on the market.
+Gardeners in the South have found it difficult to grow sweet bell peppers because of nematode problems, and with this variety they can enjoy growing bell peppers in their gardens.
+This variety is also less prone to developing fungus in the seed cavity.
 Excellent for salads, stuffing, and cooking.
-A variety developed by the USDA in Charleston, South Carolina, USA.
+A variety developed by the USDA in Charleston, South Carolina.
+Excellent choice for home gardens.
 United States Department of Agriculture, PI 632920.
+A variety from the USA.
 Disease Resistant: N.

 $4.00 $3.50